-After eating some numbers around and looking at your company’s growth, you find that there is something that needs to be done for you to grow; hiring and building a sales team.
+After evaluating some of your recent performance figures, you might conclude that hiring and building a sales team is necessary for growth.
 However, hiring a sales team is one thing, building a winning sales team is another.
-As a good place to start, I have come up with 10 best tips to kick-start your efforts in this endeavor;
+To make this easier for you, I have come up with 10 best tips to kick-start your efforts in this endeavor;

-1. Define description, roles and objectives for your sales team
+1. Define the description, roles, and objectives for your sales team

-Before hiring a sales team, it’s important to have a job description together with roles and objectives that are well stated.
+Before hiring a sales team, it’s important to have a job description with clearly stated roles and objectives.
 This will help you to understand why you are actually hiring a sales team.
-The quickest ways to come up with this is to look at the skills that you want to offload and those you want to keep.
+The quickest way to come up with this is to look at the skills that you want to offload and those you want to keep.
 You might be looking for someone who goes out there and brings in customers.
 That’s not a very good task to do yourself as your focus should be on streamlining your company’s processes and continually refining your product as you grow the already acquired customers.

 Look at what your company needs and the sales skill set that currently exists.
 Once you compare these and come to terms with where you want to go, it will be easier to develop your objectives for the sales team.